GlobalNamesArchitecture/GlobalNamesArchitecture.github.io/_docs/tut-xsv-gnparser.md

 Bruelia nawabi Ansari 1957
 ```

-`head names.csv` gave us first 10 lines of a file.
+`head names.csv` gave us the first 10 lines of a file.

 `xsv select ScientificName` picked the second field out of these 10 lines.